 Why does she need to dress a certain way to be deemed good enough to be an African wife ?
 Or the ridiculous belief that she needs to dress a certain way, else she is/was asking to be raped?
 There is a huge focus on the physical appearance of a woman that most times we miss the point.
 A man can go through life with one suit and a beard.
 A woman?
 Girl, they expect some heels, a little make-up, a dash of sass and a sprinkle of dumb.
 And that’s just the beginning.

 I read somewhere that how we dress is inevitably linked to people’s opinions and people will learn a thing or two about you from the way you dress.
 The emphasis on physical appearance has trampled on the identity of African women so much that a lot of women go through life without experiencing their true selves.
-The sad part about it is, no matter how females dress, fitting whatever stereotype deemed attractive or not, they are still getting raped daily.
+The sad part about it is, no matter how women dress, fitting whatever stereotype deemed attractive or not, they are still getting raped daily.
 Different strokes for different sex predators out there I guess.

 The world is changing and the voices of women are getting louder.
 We should focus more on what everybody can bring to the table.
 When do we stop living solely for the pleasure of men/society and dash ourselves in it bit by bit?